Public domain in the United States: Television series

-A number of television series that were released before 1964 and without copyright renewal (such as nearly all of the extant DuMont Television Network archive), were originally recorded before 1989 without a valid copyright notice or are works of the United States government have episodes in the public domain.
+A number of US television series have episodes in the public domain.
+Some were released before 1964 and without copyright renewal (such as nearly all of the extant DuMont Television Network archive); some were originally recorded before March 1, 1989 without a valid copyright notice; and some are works of the United States government.

 Public-domain status of television episodes complicated by derivative-work considerations and disputes about what constitutes "publication" for legal purposes.
 For example, 16 episodes of The Andy Griffith Show are, because of expired copyright, in the public domain by themselves, but in 2007, CBS was able to claim an indirect copyright on the episodes by asserting that they were derivative works of earlier episodes still under copyright.
 The 1964 special Rudolph the Red-Nosed Reindeer was published with an invalid copyright notice but uses copious amounts of copyrighted music and is loosely based on an original story that is still under copyright.